AjayKumarPatnaikuni/pyserverinfo-service/installations/README.md

+# Phase-1:
-# Installation & Configuration
+## Installation & Configuration of Jenkins, Docker, Kind, Kubectl, Helm, Agocd

-### Installation of Jenkins, Docker, Ansible, Trivy
+### Installation of Jenkins, Docker, Trivy

 - Create a file with name "**jenkins.sh**" and copy the code from "**jenkins.sh**", save and exit.
 - Provide the executable permissions to "**jenkins.sh**"